Gallia–Meigs Regional Airport

 Gallia–Meigs Regional Airport is a publicly owned, public use airport located in Gallipolis, Ohio, United States.

 The airport is named after Gallia County and Meigs County.

+History

+The airport was built with the combined money from both Gallia and Meigs Counties.

+In April 1967, it was anticipated that the former Gallipolis State Farm would be selected as site for the airport.

+The airport was used by Governor Jim Rhodes in mid December 1967 to survey the site of the Silver Bridge disaster.
+The airport had not yet been dedicated at the time and runway lighting had to be hooked up to emergency power to allow his plane to land at night.
+The incident subsequently provided an impetus to speed up completion of the airport.

+The airport was planned to be dedicated on 22 September 1968.
+A federal grant approved in November paid for the construction of an access road to the airport.

+Plans to replace the airport beacon and terminal were announced in June 2024.
+The county applied for federal grants to repave and expand the apron in January 2026.

 Facilities and aircraft

 The airport has one runway, designated as runway 5/23.
 It measures 3999 x 75 ft (1219 x 23 m) and is paved with asphalt.
 The airport received a $1 million grant in 2015 to rehabilitate its runway.
 The runway was re-surfaced, and the surrounding lawn's soil was replaced, seeded, and mulched.

 The airport has a fixed-base operator that offers fuel and limited amenities.

 For the 12-month period ending June 15, 2021, the airport had 18,615 aircraft operations, an average of 51 per day.
 This included 98% general aviation, 1% military, and <1% air taxi.
 For the same time period, there were 16 aircraft based at the airport: 13 single- and 2 multi-engine airplanes as well as 1 helicopter.